 The Microsoft Partner Center is a generic portal where partners can sell and manage customer subscriptions for Microsoft services, such as Microsoft 365, Azure, Dynamics 365, and others, as well as for some third-party products.
 For more information, see the Partner Center documentation.

 Some indirect providers (distributors) provide their resellers with a custom portal that optimizes and enhances the experience beyond the Partner Center.
 They can also provide indirect resellers with an API to automate some of the customer onboarding steps.
 Contact your indirect provider to find out more.

 Both indirect resellers and direct bill partners can access and support their customers' Business Central by setting up a reseller relationship with them.

-To service customers in a specific country, your partner company's Azure Active Directory (Azure AD) tenant and CSP account must be registered in the regional CSP market that covers that country.
+To service customers in a specific country, your partner company's Microsoft Entra tenant and CSP account must be registered in the regional CSP market that covers that country.
 For more information, see Cloud Solution Provider program regional markets and currencies.